 - Phonics Assessment (for students who struggle on assessments 1 and 2 above)

 This may take a while at the beginning of the year.
 Gather the needed materials and get help if you can.
 If it’s just you, work out a system.
 Batch your testing and start with testing everyone on sight words for example.
-Just test the first 25 words to start if you are short on time (click on computer and try it out on youtube).
+Just test the first 25 words to start if you are short on time (click on the computer and try it out on YouTube).
 It will give you an idea of where your students’ skills are with sight words.
-Here’s a FREE set of Fry Sight Word Testing Sheets!

 Check out our Fry Sight Word Test and Digital Center where students click on words and read them as you check them off on the (free) testing sheets mentioned above.